Show / Hide Table of Contents

 1. Checkout code

-2. Setup .NET SDKs (6, 7, 8, 9, 10)
+2. Setup .NET SDKs (9.0.x and 10.0.x)

-3. Setup MSBuild and NuGet
+5. Setup MSBuild and NuGet; cache packages

 Does NOT: